Our Team

 Chief Executive Officer & Co-Owner

-Dr. Grigoras is a child clinical psychologist and Fulbright scholar with impressive knowledge in program design and evaluation.
-Dr. Grigoras earned her MA in Educational Psychology from New York University in 2003 and, subsequently a PhD in Child Clinical Psychology from St. John’s University.
-Dr. Grigoras has over 15 years of experience directing research and evaluation studies of youth development, after-school, and mental health programs for clients in the public and private sectors.
-She has directed all phases of research, including development of study designs employing both quantitative and qualitative methods, instrument design, multi-site data collection, data analysis, and reporting.
-Dr. Grigoras is especially proficient in blending quantitative and qualitative research methods to measure the implementation and impact of critical areas of education and youth development programming.Dr.
-Grigoras is also an expert grant writer and has been highly successful in writing grant proposals that incorporate effective program models and evaluation plans for a variety of youth development, after-school, and expended-learning time programs.
+Dr. Ana Maria Grigoras, Chief Executive Officer of L&G, is a child clinical psychologist and Fulbright scholar with impressive knowledge in program design and evaluation.
+Dr. Grigoras earned her M.A. in Educational Psychology from New York University in 2003 and, subsequently, a Ph.D. in Child Clinical Psychology from St. John’s University.
+Dr. Grigoras has over 20 years of experience directing research and evaluation studies of federal, state, and local education, youth development, and mental health programs and after-school programs for clients in the public and private sectors.
+Dr. Grigoras has directed all phases of research, including development of study designs employing both quantitative and qualitative methods, instrument design, multi-site data collection, data analysis, and reporting.
+Dr. Grigoras is especially proficient in blending quantitative and qualitative research methods to measure the implementation and impact of critical areas of education and youth development programming.
+She has a wide breadth of experience documenting research strategies, analyzing data, and writing comprehensive evaluation reports.

 Danielle Lawrence-Campbell